Note: Saving a capture only saves the currently selected tab.

 Exporting in CSV Format

-When exporting digital data only, you can choose to use timestamps or sample numbers, to output the digital as a single value or as a bit per column, and choose to record only when the value changes or to record every sample.
+When exporting digital data only, you can choose to use timestamps or sample numbers to output the digital as a single value or as a bit per column.
+You can choose to record only when the value changes or record every sample.

 Exporting in VCD Format

-VCD stands for value change dump, and is a text-based format used for saving digital data (it can't be used with analog data).
+VCD stands for value change dump.
+It is a text-based format used for saving digital data (it can't be used with analog data).

 Exporting in Binary Format

-The binary format is provided primarily for those interested in loading data into a script or custom application.
-You can choose to export every sample, or only record when the value changes.
+A binary format is provided primarily for those interested in loading data into a script or custom application.
+You can choose to export every sample or only record when the value changes.
 You can also select the number of bytes used per sample.